TheDrawingCoder-Gamer/aoc-writeups/docs/2021/day02.md

 ## Solution Summary

-1. Parse input a `List[(Dir, Int)]`
+1. Parse input into a `List[(Dir, Int)]`
 2. Calculate depth and x, and multiply them
    * For part 1, this is fairly simple as it's just a simple fold
    * This requires a bit more effort for part 2, but it's not too hard

 ## Part 1

-Today is an elixir day and I bothered to port it today, so we get to do both!
+Today is an Elixir day and I bothered to port it today, so we get to do both!

 Let's define the `Dir` and how to parse it first: